keboola/connection-docs/components/writers/other/yourpass/index.md

 ### Endpoints

-In the row configuration select the Pass endpoint to modify Pass data (only the pass endpoints are currently supported by the writer).
+In the row configuration select the Pass endpoint to modify Pass data (only the pass endpoints are currently supported by the connector).
 Then select the exact action you want to perform :

 - Create  : create a new pass
 - Delete  : delete an existing pass based on an ID